aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/implement-cell-formulalocal-similar-to-excel-vba-range-formulalocal/_index.md

             // Access some cell
             const cell = ws.cells.get("C4");

-            // Assign SUM formula and get its FormulaLocal cell.formula = "SUM(A1:A2)";
+            // Assign the SUM formula and get its FormulaLocal cell.formula = "SUM(A1:A2)";
             const formulaLocal1 = cell.formulaLocal;

-            // Assign AVERAGE formula and get its FormulaLocal cell.formula = "=AVERAGE(B1:B2, B5)";
+            // Assign the AVERAGE formula and get its FormulaLocal cell.formula = "=AVERAGE(B1:B2, B5)";
             const formulaLocal2 = cell.formulaLocal;